-Dear Parents/Carers.
+Dear Parents/Carers,

-Geography fieldtrip to Iceland - Monday 14.04.25 to Sunday 18.04.2025
+Geography fieldtrip to Iceland - Thursday 26.03.26 to Wednesday 01.04.26

 We have managed to secure 50 places for our annual Iceland trip.
 The country has become extremely popular and as a result, places for groups are becoming harder to find.
-In 2025 this trip will run during the last part of the Easter Holidays.
-This will be after the Year 10 exams.
-The itinerary will allow students to gain a fantastic insight into topics covered by both the GCSE and A-level Geography (and Geology) specifications.
-Examples include glaciation (studied at A-level), hydrology, volcanoes, and plate tectonics (all at A-level/GCSE).
-This trip will once again provide a fabulous opportunity to understand the landscape and tectonic background of this beautiful island.
+In 2026 this trip will run during the final part of the spring term and into the Easter Holidays, following the Year 10 exams.
+The itinerary offers students a fantastic opportunity to explore topics covered in both the GCSE and A-level Geography (and Geology) specifications, including glaciation (A-level), hydrology, volcanoes, and plate tectonics (A-level/GCSE).
+Priority will be given to students who have chosen to study Geography at GCSE.
+This trip promises to be a remarkable experience, providing firsthand insight into Iceland's unique landscapes and tectonic activity.